-When Tapestry generates a URL for an asset, either on the classpath or from the context, the URL includes the application version number.
 Further, the asset will get a far future expires header, which will encourage the client browser to cache the asset.

 You should have an explicit application version number for any production application.
 Client browsers will aggressively cache downloaded assets; they will usually not even send a request to see if the asset has changed once the asset is downloaded the first time.
 Because of this it is very important that each new deployment of your application has a new version number, to force existing clients to re-download all assets.

 Because Tapestry directly exposes files on the classpath to the clients, some thought has gone into ensuring that malicious clients are not able to download assets that should not be visible to them.

 First off all, there's a package limitation: classpath assets are only visible if there's a LibraryMapping for them, and the library mapping substitutes for the initial folders on the classpath.
 Since the most secure assets, things like